exercism/python/concepts/comparisons/about.md

 True
 ```

-Python makes this distinction because strings are text, while `integers` and `floats` are both numbers.
+Python makes this distinction because strings are text, while `integers` and `floats` are numeric types.

 ## Value Comparison